doitintl/grant-eks-ro-access/README.md

 - is robust: any prerequisite is tested
 - is idempotent: you can run it any time and have the same result (feature ongoing)

+## Kubernetes permissions

+Kubernetes permissions are defined by the ClusterRole 'doit:view'.
+Currently this identical to the standard ClusterRole view provided by kubernetes with the add of the last group of permissions letting to have read-only accesses to nodes.